duketopceo/rork-chronicle-weaver/AI_DEVELOPER_GUIDE.md

 - **Catch Errors**: Spot problems before React debug tools are available
 - **Production Debugging**: Works on live deployments for troubleshooting

+### 💡 **NEW: React App Loading Solution**
+**Problem**: The React app would not reliably load after the initial `index.html` loading screen, causing the app to hang.

+**Solution**:
+1.  **Improved Detection**: The loading screen's JavaScript was updated to more robustly detect when React takes over the DOM.
+Instead of checking for child elements, it now looks for the *absence* of the loading screen's specific HTML elements.
+2.  **Fade-Out Transition**: A CSS fade-out animation was added to the loading screen.
+When the React app is detected, the `fade-out` class is applied, providing a smooth visual transition from the loading screen to the main application.
+3.  **DOM Cleanup**: After the fade-out transition completes, the loading screen's HTML is removed from the DOM to prevent any interference with the React app.
+4.  **Signal from React**: The React app now dispatches a custom event (`react-mounted`) when it has successfully mounted.
+The loading screen listens for this event as a definitive signal to begin the transition.

+**File Modified**: `dist/index.html`

 ---

 ## 💳 Subscription & Monetization (Stripe Integration)